Why rare 'high risk' flood days need to be taken seriously

 High risks are only issued on about 4% of days (including tropical and non-tropical events), but this risk category accounts for 39% of flood-related fatalities and 83% of flood-related damages in the continental U.S., according to research by meteorologists at NOAA's Weather Prediction Center.

-When you hear that your area has a "high risk" of flash flooding, it's an urgent matter as those are among the most dangerous outlooks forecasters can issue.
+When you hear that your area has a "high risk" of flash flooding, it’s an urgent matter that needs to be taken seriously as it's among the most dangerous outlooks that forecasters can issue.

 NOAA's Weather Prediction Center (WPC) is the agency responsible for issuing daily excessive rainfall outlooks.
 The outlooks use four categories – marginal, slight, moderate and high – to indicate the probability of excessive rainfall leading to rapid-onset flooding within 25 miles of a point.